apostrophecms/apostrophe-documentation/docs/reference/modules/apostrophe-versions/README.md

 removed.
 Thus versions become more sparse as we move back through time.
-However if two consecutive versions have different authors we never discard them because we don't want to create a false audit trail. -Tom
+However if two consecutive versions have different authors we never discard them because we don't want to create a false audit trail.
 ### revert(*req*, *version*, *callback*) *[api]*
 Revert to the specified version.
 The doc need not be passed because it is already in version._doc.